 To put this another way, if it works on the Facebook platform, why would it not work in your P.P.C. ads or Linkedin advertising?
 Or for that matter any outdoor media.

 The ability of Facebook marketing to test audiences and ad performance is unparalleled.

 You can identify ideas and concepts in positioning at a moderate cost, scaling up to increase performance and returns.
 This, of course, has an inter-relationship with your entire social media strategy.

 A common trick by many digital agencies or average social media marketers is to have clients boost posts for engagement.

 We all are ego-driven in some part, and when we see a "like" from a post that we've created or someone's created using our ideas, it gives us a dopamine release.

 As a consequence of this, social media agencies that are not performance-based driven run these types of ads.
 It gives their client a good feeling until they check their bank account.
 We've seldom seen the number of likes on a post correlate with money in the bank.

 It is unlikely this is common knowledge, but Facebook is "almost" as committed to growing your business as it is theirs.

-The point of this being if you are building your audiences and targeting with the right content.
+The point of this is if you are building your audiences and targeting them with the right content.
 Then Facebook will generate the data you need to scale your business, and it may or may not have anything to do with the number of likes.